torvista/Zen_Cart-Structured_Data/README.md

 This adds the namespaces for the properties og:, fb:, product: which are used later in the structured data block.

+### Weight
+In the script there is a default weight constant which will be used if a product has no weight defined/weight is zero.
+Edit this to your needs.
+    define('PLUGIN_SDATA_DEFAULT_WEIGHT', '0.3'); // fallback weight if product weight in database is not set

+### Reviews
+Google Rich Results Tool gives warnings about no reviews on a product: 100's of products = 100's of warnings, obscuring any real problems.
+Tedious.

+These two constants are used to prevent that/provide a  review rating in the absence of a real one.

+In the script there are two constants

+    define('PLUGIN_SDATA_REVIEW_USE_DEFAULT', 'true'); // if no product review, use a default value to stop Google warnings define('PLUGIN_SDATA_REVIEW_DEFAULT_VALUE', '3'); // avg. rating (when no product reviews exist)

+If you don't want to be naughty and not offer reviews when there are none, set

+    define('PLUGIN_SDATA_REVIEW_USE_DEFAULT', 'false'); // if no product review, use a default value to stop Google warnings define('PLUGIN_SDATA_REVIEW_DEFAULT_VALUE', '3'); // avg. rating (when no product reviews exist)

 ### SKU/MPN/GTIN
 This section describes adding custom fields to your product table.